Julian Huxley: Evolutionary synthesis

 Huxley was one of the main architects of the modern evolutionary synthesis which took place around the time of World War II.
 The synthesis of genetic and population ideas produced a consensus which reigned in biology from about 1940, and which is still broadly tenable.
 "The most informative episode in the history of evolutionary biology was the establishment of the 'neo-Darwinian synthesis'."
 The synthesis was brought about "not by one side being proved right and the others wrong, but by the exchange of the most viable components of the previously competing research strategies".
 Ernst Mayr, 1980.

-Huxley's first 'trial run' was the treatment of evolution in the Science of Life (1929–30), and in 1936 he published a long and significant paper for the British Association.
+Huxley's first "trial run" was the treatment of evolution in the Science of Life (1929–30), and in 1936 he published a long and significant paper for the British Association.
 In 1938 came three lengthy reviews on major evolutionary topics.
 Two of these papers were on the subject of sexual selection, an idea of Darwin's whose standing has been revived in recent times.
-Huxley thought that sexual selection was "…merely an aspect of natural selection which… is concerned with characters which subserve mating, and are usually sex-limited".
+Huxley thought that sexual selection was "...merely an aspect of natural selection which... is concerned with characters which subserve mating, and are usually sex-limited".
 This rather grudging acceptance of sexual selection was influenced by his studies on the courtship of the great crested grebe (and other birds that pair for life): the courtship takes place mostly after mate selection, not before.

 Huxley tackled the subject of evolution at full length, in what became the defining work of his life.
 His role was that of a synthesiser, and it helped that he had met many of the other participants.
-His book Evolution: The Modern Synthesis was written whilst he was secretary to the Zoological Society, and made use of his collection of reprints covering the first part of the century.
+His book Evolution: The Modern Synthesis was written while he was secretary to the Zoological Society, and made use of his collection of reprints covering the first part of the century.
 It was published in 1942.
 Reviews of the book in learned journals were little short of ecstatic; the American Naturalist called it "The outstanding evolutionary treatise of the decade, perhaps of the century.
 The approach is thoroughly scientific; the command of basic information amazing".